Size ranking: 8th

 © Ian Ridpath.
 All rights reserved

 Draco winds around the north celestial pole on Chart III of Johann Bode’s Uranographia star atlas (1801).
-The dragon’s long tail, labelled Cauda Draconis on this chart, extends between the two bears.
+The dragon’s long tail, labelled Cauda Draconis, extends between the two bears.
+At the top of the chart, the left foot of Hercules rests on the dragon’s head.